thomasneff/mmbn3-draft-gauntlet/README.md

 The player can select from various starting loadouts that include a fully-featured draft mode to impact the starting folder.
 Additionally, the mod contains an optional music-patching feature that randomly selects music tracks from other GBA games and randomizes tempo as well as pitch.

-The MMBN3 Gauntlet *requires* Bizhawk with the VBA-Next Core.
+The MMBN3 Gauntlet *requires* a recent version of [Bizhawk](https://github.com/TASVideos/BizHawk) using the default mGBA core.
 This is because it requires the run-time manipulation of RAM and ROM of the running GBA emulator Core.

+# Credits

-# json.lua
+## json.lua
 Credits to json.lua go to https://github.com/rxi (Respective License: LICENSE_JSON_LUA)

+## BBN3-netcode
+Credits to the experimental [BBN3-netcode](https://github.com/ssbmars/BBN3-netcode) repo by [ssbmars](https://github.com/ssbmars) for helping me save time in creating the network-input form before running.

 # How-To / Usage